sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 	});
 }
 ```
-- Application Cache - Allows pages and resources to be cached for offline usage
+- Application Cache - Allows pages and resources to be cached for offline usage - Formally being depreciated to use Service Workers instead
 - Network Information - Can be used to determine what internet connection is being used I.e wifi, cellular etc
 - Vibration - Trigger vibration in mobile devices
 - Battery - Detect if the battery is low on the device